Radio New Zealand: RNZ Pacific

 The RNZ Pacific network (also known outside New Zealand as RNZ International, or RNZI) broadcasts on shortwave and via Digital Radio Mondiale to New Zealand's neighbouring countries in the Pacific from transmitters located at Rangitaiki, near Taupō, in the North Island.

 There also is a relay via WRN Broadcast and a livestream on the internet.

 RNZ podcasts and series

 RNZ has a wide variety of podcasts and series.
 Series can be downloaded in Oggcast format.

 RNZ News

-RNZ's main news centres are located in Wellington and Auckland, with additional newsrooms in Whangārei, Hamilton, New Plymouth, Napier Hawkes Bay, Palmerston North, Nelson, Christchurch, and Dunedin.
-There is also a Parliamentary Press Gallery office situated in the Beehive in Wellington.
+RNZ's main news centres are located in Wellington and Auckland, with additional reporters based in Whangārei, Hamilton, New Plymouth, Napier and Hawkes Bay, Palmerston North, Nelson, Christchurch, and Dunedin.
+There is also a Parliamentary Press Gallery office situated in Parliament.

-Before 1996, the News service provided news to all commercial stations operated by Radio New Zealand as well as many independently owned stations.
-New owner The Radio Network launched its own news service.
+In addition to hourly news bulletins, RNZ's news service provides 24-hour programming and news and current affairs with programmes such as Morning Report with Ingrid Hipkiss and Corin Dann, Nine to Noon with Kathryn Ryan, and Checkpoint with Lisa Owen.
+The organisation also operates rnz.co.nz and the RNZ app with stories which are syndicated by other news publishers.

-As well as on the hour news bulletins, the RNZ News service provides 24-hour programming and news and current affairs scheduled—programmes such as Morning Report with Susie Ferguson and Corin Dann, Nine to Noon with Kathryn Ryan, Midday Report with Mani Dunlop and Checkpoint with Lisa Owen.
+Before 1996, the organisation's news service provided news to all commercial stations operated by Radio New Zealand, as well as many independently owned stations.
+New owner, The Radio Network, launched its own news service.